swiftlang/swift/docs/OptimizationTips.rst

 Advice: Use wrapping integer arithmetic when you can prove that overflow cannot occur
 ---------------------------------------------------------------------------------------

-In performance-critical code you can use wrapping arithmetic to avoid overflow checks if you know it is safe.
+In performance-critical code, you can use wrapping arithmetic to avoid overflow checks if you know it is safe.

 .. code-block:: swift